ChrisEssery/group-project/Portfolio/UX_Design.md

 Bob enjoys playing board games, but he has no experience with digital games.
 His motivations are as follows:

-   * He wants a challenge, but he wants to do this with friends or family.
-   * He also doesn't want to get lost in the complexity of a 'busy' interface.
-   * He wants to play games to stimulate his brain and learn more.
+    *"I want a challenge, but he wants to do this with friends or family.
+I don't want to get lost in the complexity of a 'busy' interface.
+I want to play games to stimulate my brain and learn more."*

 He thinks that online games aren't just for teenagers, they're for people of all ages, and that if the process of playing online games was made more accessible and easy-to-understand then there would be a greater uptake in online games among older adults.